 Depending on whether the DUI arrest is a first, second, third, fourth, or subsequent offense, a person’s license will be suspended for a particular amount of time.
 The nature and length of a DUI license suspension also depends on whether a person refuses the breathalyzer test or blows a 0.16 BAC or greater.
 A person who refuses the breathalyzer test on a first-offense DUI would have their license suspended for a period of six months.
 If they submitted a breath test and blew 0.16 or greater, their driver’s license would be suspended for up to 30 days.

-Challenging a license suspension after a Charleston DUI arrest involves a hearing before an administrative law judge where the officer who arrested the defendant must prove that their decision was valid.
+Challenging a license suspension after a DUI arrest in Charleston involves a hearing before an administrative law judge where the officer who arrested the defendant must prove that their decision was valid.
 While the circumstances are different for every DUI case, the burden of proof is always on the government.

 There would be a hearing officer or a judge who will overhear the case between the defense attorney and the arresting officer.
 It is up to the arresting officer to present sufficient evidence before the hearing officer to support or justify their decision to suspend the driver’s license.